HTML action Attribute

-The HTML action attribute specifies where the form-data should be sent when the form is submitted.
-Its attribute value (URL) determines where the data must be sent after the form submission.
-The URL can have the following values:
+The HTML action attribute specifies where form data should be sent when the form is submitted.
+Its value (URL) determines the destination for the submitted data.
+The URL can be:

 You can use this attribute only on the <form> element.